Velociraptor45/Xipona/readme.md

   - xipona-db-password

 ### Api

-- The appsettings file (*Api/Xipona.Api.WebApp/appsettings.\*.json*) will not be delivered with the docker image and must be placed inside the xipona-api-**config** volume.
-Specify the following things there:
-  - The frontend's address as an allowed origin for CORS (e.g. https://localhost:5000)
+- In order to not get CORS issues, fill `XIPONA_CORS_ORIGIN__0` with the frontend's base URL.
+In the unlikely case that you have multiple URLs, duplicate the env variable and increment the number at the end.

 ### Frontend
 - Configure the webserver address & the frontend's environment in *xipona.conf* under *Frontend/Docker* and copy it into the root directory of the xipona-frontend-**config**.